Skip to main content

 Some of the most common Eliquis interactions include:

 Other medications may also interact with Eliquis.
-Make sure to give your healthcare provider a complete list of medications and supplements you take before starting Eliquis.
+Make sure to give your healthcare team a complete list of medications and supplements you take before starting Eliquis.
 They can check to see if you’re at risk of any Eliquis interactions.

 What happens if you miss a dose of Eliquis?